posativ/acrylamid/docs/howtos.rst

 Performance Tweaks
 ******************

 Markdown instead of reStructuredText as markup language might be faster.
+Using a native Markdown compiler such as Discount is even faster.
 Another important factor is the typography-filter (disabled by default) which consumes about 40% of the whole compilation process.
-If you don't care about web typography, disable this feature gives you a huge performance boost when you compile your whole site.
+If you don't care about web typography, disable this feature gives you a huge performance boost.

 A short list from slow filters (slowest to less slower):